July 17, 2020

 Five Strategic Directions are:

-Alberta Forest Conservation Strategy: Report of the Initiating Workshop, March 10-11, is published.
+In March, Alberta Forest Conservation Strategy: Report of the Initiating Workshop, March 10-11, is published.
 The workshop was “an attempt to develop stakeholder consensus on the need for, and character of a Forest Conservation Strategy for Alberta … Ken Higginbotham, Assistant Deputy Minister responsible for the Alberta Forest Service, committed to the development of a Forest Conservation Strategy within the next two years and … agreed that the Forest Act needed to be reviewed and would likely require amendment once the Strategy was completed.”
 (AWA File A.F.C.S.
 1993).
 “The workshop concluded with the creation of an interim steering committee whose responsibilities were to include … developing a proposed process for the further development of the Strategy.”

 The Forestry Stewardship Council, an international non-profit organization, is founded to support environmentally appropriate, socially beneficial, and economically viable management of the world’s forests.

-The Alberta Environmental Network and the Alberta Forest Products Association present Toward the Development of An Alberta Forest Conservation Strategy to Alberta Forestry, Lands and Wildlife.
+In December, the Alberta Environmental Network and the Alberta Forest Products Association present Toward the Development of An Alberta Forest Conservation Strategy to Alberta Forestry, Lands and Wildlife.
 The document outlines the vision, composition, procedure and timeline of the AEN and AFPA Forest Policy Subcommittee.

-Meetings began between representatives of Alberta Environmental Network and the Alberta Forest Products Association.
+In Spring, meetings began between representatives of Alberta Environmental Network and the Alberta Forest Products Association.
 Among the broad mandates that both groups possess is the intention to protect nature.
 These meetings eventually led to the formation of the Alberta Forest Conservation Strategy.

-The federal government announces that the Department of Fisheries and Oceans will spend up to $250,000 on a background study to learn more about the effect of clear-cut logging in the Prairie provinces will have on fish and fish habitat.
+On December 19, the federal government announces that the Department of Fisheries and Oceans will spend up to $250,000 on a background study to learn more about the effect of clear-cut logging in the Prairie provinces will have on fish and fish habitat.

-The Alberta Government announces a new policy for public involvement in forest management policy.
+In July, the Alberta Government announces a new policy for public involvement in forest management policy.
 The policy states that public involvement is mandatory for all companies holding forest management agreements.